John Callahan (wrestler): World Wrestling Federation

-Callahan's first major match took place in April 1981 against another young wrestler who perhaps more than anyone helped elevate the popularity of the sport of wrestling and the WWF, Hulk Hogan.
-The match took place in the Boston Garden in front of a packed house, which included many of Callahan's friends and family members.
-Unfortunately, Callahan was defeated and later recalled, "All I saw was the heads (of the crowd) silhouetted by the lights."
-Despite the loss, he was encouraged by the fact that his nervousness had melted away as soon as he got into character and entered the ring.
-"Once you start doing what you do, you forget there are 22,000 people watching.".
+In 1979, Callahan began his professional wrestling career with the World Wrestling Federation.
+His first major match took place in April 1981 against Hulk Hogan.
+The match took place in the Boston Garden in front of many of Callahan's friends and family members.
+Callahan was defeated and later recalled, "All I saw was the heads (of the crowd) silhouetted by the lights".